Quantum causal inference in the presence of hidden common causes: An entropic approach: Introduction

 The rest of the paper is organized as follows.
 In Section \ref{sec:classic}, we review the classical causal inference approach proposed in \citep{KocaogluNEURIPS2020} for the identification of causal structures in the presence of hidden common causes.
-In Section \ref{sec:method}, we generalized the classical approach to the quantum domain.
-In Section \ref{sec:evaluation}, we put forward an experimental scheme that can be used to validate our proposed approach using a minimalistic model of an unknown message (possibly encrypted) with unknown origin in a two-node/three-node quantum network.
+In Section \ref{sec:method}, we generalize the classical approach to the quantum domain.
+In Section \ref{sec:evaluation} and \ref{sec:eval_quantum}, we put forward an experimental scheme that can be used to validate our proposed approach using a minimalistic model of an unknown message (possibly encrypted) with unknown origin in a two-node/three-node classical/quantum network, respectively.
 In Section \ref{sec:mapping}, we explain and show why should we not map quantum to classical directly.
-In Appendix \ref{eval:moreGQSC} and \ref{eval:moreDepolar}, we provide details on the best choice of hyper-parameters of our proposed algorithm.
+Also, we evaluate the performance of \qinferg~on the real dataset (section \ref{sec:realdata}) with cause-effect pairs \citep{Mooij2016tubingen}, and show that \qinferg~outperforms in identification of latent confounders as compared to the classical approach.
+In Section \ref{sec:mapping}, we explain and show why should we not map quantum to classical directly.

-\section{Review of Classical Causal Inference Framework in \citep{KocaogluNEURIPS2020}}
+\section{Review of Classical Causal Inference Framework in \cite{KocaogluNEURIPS2020}}

 In this section, we briefly review the proposed approach in \citep{KocaogluNEURIPS2020} for confounder discovery via solving an optimization problem that its aim is to discover the trade-off between the entropy of the latent variable and the conditional mutual information of the observed variables.
 Consider that the joint distribution $P(X,Y)$ between two observed variables is given.
 The goal is to find a random variable $Z$ that makes $X$ and $Y$ conditionally independent given $Z$.
 Possible cases that can represent this situation is shown in Figure \ref{fig:possibilities}.